variantstudios/compasshighschool.org/pages/research-resources-guiding-innovation/index.md

 ## Resources Informing the Work in the Development of Compass High School, Fort Collins, CO

 Berger, Warren.
 (2014).
 A More Beautiful Question: The Power of Inquiry to Spark Breakthrough Ideas.
 New York: Bloomsberry USA

+Darling-Hammond, Linda, et.al.
+(2008).
+Powerful Learning: What We Know About Teaching For Understanding.
+New York: Wiley and Sons

 Dewey, J. (1916).
 Democracy and Education: An Introduction to the Philosophy of Education.
 New York: Free Press